Interacting Quantum Fields on de Sitter Space: Complexified de Sitter space

+Thus, every $z\in{\mathcal T}_+$ has a \emph{complex} neighbourhood in $dS_{\mathbb{C}}$ which extends to real de Sitter space and on which the map \eqref{eqHoloChart} is a holomorphic chart.

-\begin{proof} Since the complex dimension of complexified de Sitter space is two, Lemma~\ref{lm:1.16.12} implies that the differential of the map~\eqref{eqHoloChart} is a linear isomorphism at all points $(0,\tau)$ with $\tau\in{\mathbb S}$.
-Thus, the map~\eqref{eqHoloChart} is a local diffeomorphism on a neighborhood of these points.
-Further, one verifies from Eq.~\eqref{eqLambda1o} that the map $\tau\mapsto \Lambda_W(\tau)x$ is globally injective on the strip ${\mathbb S}$.
-These facts imply that there is a complex neighborhood $U$ of $\{0\}\times {\mathbb S}\subset {\mathbb C}\times {\mathbb S}$ such that the map~\eqref{eqHoloChart} is a diffeomorphism from $U$ onto some open set in the tube.
-Since the boosts $\Lambda_W(\tau)$ are entire analytic transformations in ambient Minkowski space, this completes the proof. \end{proof}
+\begin{proof} Lemma~\ref{L'Lx} implies that the map~\eqref{eqHoloChart} is a diffeomorphism from $U \times \widehat{U}$ onto some open set in complexified de Sitter space.
+Since the boosts $\Lambda_W(\tau)$ are entire analytic transformations in ambient Minkowski space, this proves the statement about the holomorphic chart.